Mayurdpatil67/postgrad-coursework/README.md

-# Academics UG
+# Academics PG
--This repository is created showcasing academic projects .
+-This repository have academic projects of post graduation.